 With alcohol absent from the system, the risk of alcohol-induced accidents is eliminated, organs are able to heal, and the ingestion of carcinogens is stopped.

 How to get more information

-If you or someone you know has a problem with alcohol, either consuming it frequently or excessively within short periods of time, then it is important to seek medical help.
+If you or someone you know has a problem with alcohol, either consuming it frequently or excessively within short periods of time, then it is important to seek local help.